 Recently there have been a TON of velvet jeans — note that those are not acceptable at every office, so know yours.
 You can find a wide variety of colors and fits at Banana Republic, Loft, and Talbots, as well as from brands like Paige.
 Also of note, some nice trouser-styles of velvet pants at Nordstrom.

 Blazers & Cardigans for a Business Casual Office

 If your tailored black, gray, or navy blazers you wore to your previous job seem too formal for this new dress code — even when paired with jeans — try some alternatives with interesting cuts, prints, and colors.

 Corporette readers have often recommended cardigans as a less-dressy substitute to blazers (especially those that are open-front, I’d say).
 Kat rounded up some good examples of jeans + cardigan combos in last month’s post on building work outfits around jeans.

 At your former office you may have felt limited to small and classic jewelry — small gold earrings, pearls, etc. — so here’s your chance to have more fun with your jewelry by expressing yourself and highlighting your style.

 Etsy is always an option, of course, although with the current number of artists and offerings, handmade and vintage, shopping for anything there tends to be overwhelming.
 To make it easier by narrowing down your choices, browse the Editors’ Picks, see what’s trending, view the favorites on Etsy Pages, or look at blogs like A Cut Above the Retsy.
 Try venturing beyond gold and silver jewelry to wood, beading, or even fabric/textiles.

-Readers, what would you add to the advice for Reader J — what are your best tips for looking professional in a business casual office?
+Readers, what would you add to the advice for Reader J — what are your best tips for looking stylish and professional in a business casual office?
 How have you changed your style or your wardrobe when you moved from a conservative office to a casual one?